What is schizophrenia?

 Signs and symptoms of schizophrenia

-Like psychosis (link to fact sheet here), people with schizophrenia can report the following symptoms:
+Like psychosis, people with schizophrenia can report the following symptoms:

 In schizophrenia, these experiences last for more than a month – even for six months or longer.
 Other common symptoms of schizophrenia are problems with low mood and motivation, isolation from family and friends, and feeling cold or emotionless.
 People with schizophrenia may also have trouble with thoughts, concentration, speaking and memory.
 In more severe cases, they may have problems with movement.